smowton/llpe/commandline.md

 #### Input

-* `-spec-env idx,envfile`: load key=value file `envfile` and pass it to the specialisation root argument `idx` as an `environ` style `char**`.
-* `-spec-argv argc_idx,argv_idx,argfile`: similarly, load line-delimited `argfile` and pass appropriate `argc` and `argv` values to the specialisation root function.
-* `-spec-param idx,value`: unconditionally set specialisation root argument `idx` to `value`, where `value` can be an integer, constant string or function name.
-No runtime check is produced.
 * `-llpe-root fname`: start analysis at function `fname` entry point (default `main`).
 * `-llpe-target-stack fname,bbname,index`: construct a target stack that constitutes the region of interest for specialisation.
 For example, I might want to specialise function `h` specifically for the case when it is called via the path `f -> g -> h`, and could specify this using the directive `-llpe-root f -llpe-target-stack f,1,2 -llpe-target-stack g,3,4`, where function `f` block `1` instruction 2 is a call to `g` and `g` block `3` instruction 4 is a call to `h`.
 By contrast with simply using `-llpe-root h` we will be able to assume the calling environment implied by `f` and `g`.
 Any path that would miss the target call(s) will lead immediately to unspecialised code.
 When a target stack is in use, path condition directives (see below) may specify an integer stack index instead of a function name to provide a path condition about a specific specialisation context instead of every invocation of a particular function.
+* `-spec-env idx,envfile`: load key=value file `envfile` and pass it to the specialisation root argument `idx` as an `environ` style `char**`.
+* `-spec-argv argc_idx,argv_idx,argfile`: similarly, load line-delimited `argfile` and pass appropriate `argc` and `argv` values to the specialisation root function.
+* `-spec-param idx,value`: unconditionally set specialisation root argument `idx` to `value`, where `value` can be an integer, constant string or function name.
+No runtime check is produced.
+* `-int-spec-stdin filename`: specialise assuming that reads from `stdin` yield the contents of file `filename`.
 * `-llpe-use-global-initialisers`: Assume all globals have their initialiser values when the specialisation root is entered.
 * `-llpe-force-noalias-arg N`: Assume that specialisation root function argument `N` does not alias any global or other pointer argument to the root function.

 #### Output

+* `-integrator-accept-all`: Don't show the GUI; just accept whatever specialisation decisions would have been taken per default.
 * `-llpe-graphs-dir DIR`: Set where to output `dot` and `png` files for the GUI / for subsequent user reference.
 * `-llpe-verbose-overdef`: Report on stderr when an analysed instruction causes us to clear symbolic memory, usually because it wrote to an unknown address.
 * `-llpe-verbose-path-conditions`: Output a program that reports on stderr when specialised code is entered and exited, and for what reason.